Thadam: Plot

-Seven months later, some investigating officers appear for a documentary shooting.
+In a mid-credits scene, some investigating officers appear for a documentary shooting.
 One of the investigating officers calls the case unprecedented before someone tells him similar cases occurred in other countries.

 Production

 In March 2017, Arun Vijay revealed that he would next work on a film directed by Magizh Thirumeni, which marks the second film for the duo after Thadaiyara Thaakka (2012).
-Produced by Inder Kumar, the film was launched in April 2017 at Chennai.
+Magizh had originally narrated the script to actor Udhayanidhi Stalin, who was unable to take it up at the time; it was Arun Vijay who then expressed interest, eventually introducing Magizh to the film's producer, Inder Kumar.
+The film was launched in April 2017 at Chennai.
 Magizh said the film was initially planned as a black comedy, but as he wrote the script further, it became "darker, more realistic" and discarded the black comedy aspect.
 Arun was reported to be playing a double role, while the film would be based on a real life story.
 Gopinath and N. B. Srikanth were signed on to be the film's cinematographer and editor.
 It is the first major role for Smruthi Venkat, and the Tamil debut of Tanya Hope.
 The film entered production in June 2017, and wrapped in February 2018.